telerik/ajax-docs/controls/calendar/client-side-programming/events/oncalendarviewchanged.md

-The **OnCalendarViewChanged** client-side event handler is called when the calendar navigates to a new view, after the calendar has been updated for the new view.
+The **OnCalendarViewChanged** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called when the calendar navigates to a new view, after the calendar has been updated for the new view.
 The event is raised after the action is complete.

 The event handler receives two arguments: